2026_CGAC_image_NAV

 The Cherry Grove Archives Committee (CGAC) has diligently been preserving everything from 8 millimeter films to family albums- all donated by members of the community who have graciously decided to share their lives and experiences.

-Each CGACFF (hosted every two years) is a curated collection of documentaries, short films and restored masterpieces that speak to the LGBTQ experience of our beach community and others abroad.
+Each CGACFF is a curated collection of documentaries, short films and restored masterpieces that speak to the LGBTQ experience of our beach community and others abroad.

 Through our festival we seek to showcase works from queer communities around the globe.
 We hope to present everything from films about beach life to political activism, films that express individuality and the pursuit of equality.